 How to Get to Whidbey Island

 The most common way is by ferry, and if you’re coming from Seattle to Whidbey Island, you’ll head to the Mukilteo ferry (about 30 minutes north) to take the 15-minute ferry ride to the south end of Whidbey Island to the town of Clinton.
 You can check out the ferry on the WSDOT website.

 Similar to visiting Bainbridge Island, you can’t make a reservation, so it’s first come, first served.
-It is important to note that the ferry line gets very backed up during holidays and summer months at peak hours, to the tune of a two or even three-hour wait.
+It is important to note that the ferry line gets very backed up during holidays and summer months at peak hours, to the tune of a two- or even three-hour wait.
 My best advice is to go during off-hours, such as late at night on a Thursday or early in the morning on Friday.

 If you’re coming from the peninsula on the western part of Washington, you can go to Port Townsend to take the ferry to Coupeville.
-This will take you about 35 minutes to cross, and you’ll be in the middle of the island when you get off for your 3 days on Whidbey Island.
+This will take you about 35 minutes to cross, and you’ll be in the middle of the island when you get off for your three days on Whidbey Island.

 Best Time to Visit Whidbey Island

 To be honest, there’s no “best” time to visit Whidbey Island.
 I’ve been here every season multiple times and love them all for different reasons.
 Summer is great for a weekend vacation from Seattle if you want to get out on the water and walk on the beach.
 There are many events during the summer, such as the annual Whidbey Island Fair, and it is hard to pick the best weekend on Whidbey Island to plan your vacation.

 Fall is my second favorite time to visit, as it’s prime harvesting season for grapes.
 It’s fun to go wine tasting as the weather starts to get cooler.
 Winter is a great time to visit, too.
 There’s something cozy about being on the island during a stormy winter day as you look out at the ocean.

-Where to Stay on a Whidbey Island Weekend
+Where to Stay on Whidbey Island

 There are plenty of places to book your Whidbey Island lodging, but I recommend staying somewhere that’s relaxing and private.
-Nothing beats waking up in a Whidbey island bed and breakfast in the morning with the trees and water surrounding you.
+Nothing beats waking up in a Whidbey Island bed and breakfast in the morning with the trees and water surrounding you.
 No matter where on the island you stay, you’ll also notice how quiet it is.

-- Comforts of Whidbey – One of the best places to stay in Langley is Comforts of Whidbey.
+- Comforts of Whidbey: One of the best places to stay in Langley is Comforts of Whidbey.
 It’s less than 10 minutes away from the Clinton ferry and close to downtown Langley.
-The rooms are above the wine tasting room and look out over the property. (rates start at $236 per night; book your room on Booking.com or Hotels.com)
+The rooms are above the wine-tasting room and look out over the property. (rates start at $236 per night; book your room on Booking.com or Hotels.com)

 Here are a few recommendations: